During one of my recent SEO webinars, there was one question that kept popping up:

 Why Track Phone Calls?

-First, if your business does not receive phone calls and all of your business is generated via e-commerce sales and online webform submissions, then you can stop reading this article.
-In that case you can track all of your SEO conversions using Google Analytics.
+First, if your business does not receive phone calls and all of your business is generated via e-commerce sales and website form submissions, then you can stop reading this article.
+In that case, you can track all of your SEO conversions using Google Analytics.

 However, if your business does receive phone calls from prospective customers, then you’ll need to track those calls so you know where they are coming from.
 For example, if you receive 20 calls in a month, how many were from your SEO efforts versus all of your other marketing?
 If you’re not sure, then you don’t really know the effectiveness of each marketing channel.

 That’s why phone call tracking is important.
 When done correctly, you’ll see how much business is generated directly from your SEO campaign.

 Unfortunately, there is a wrong way to track phone calls and it can sabotage your SEO campaign.
 That’s because the phone number listed on your website must be 100% consistent with the phone number listed on all the other websites, like business directories, across the Internet.

 If your phone number is not consistent across the Internet, then that will negatively impact your search engine rankings.